Ben Goldsmith: Career

 Goldsmith began his career at private client stockbroker Hargreave-Hale and Co.
 Ltd., now part of Canaccord Genuity.

 In 2003, he co-founded WHEB Asset Management, a sustainability-themed investment management firm.
 As well as providing venture capital to the European clean technology sector, WHEB established a listed equities fund management business.
 In 2014, he oversaw the demerger of WHEB's private and listed equity businesses, with the former rebranding Alpina Partners.

 In 2015, Goldsmith launched Menhaden Resource Efficiency Plc, a London-listed thematic investment trust focused on the efficient use of energy and resources.

 He was described by London's Evening Standard in 2011 as "the quiet force of the Goldsmith family... believed to be a key figure in looking after the family finances."

 Goldsmith is a co-founder of upmarket betting firm Fitzdares.

-In May 2023, he published his memoir, God Is An Octopus: Loss, Love and A Calling to Nature (Bloomsbury Publishing).
-The book explored how, struggling to comprehend the shocking death of his teenage daughter Iris, Goldsmith found solace, meaning and hope in the dramatic rebounding of nature on his Somerset farm.
+In May 2023, he published his memoir, God Is An Octopus: Loss, Love and A Calling to Nature.
+The book explored his struggle to comprehend the sudden death of his teenage daughter Iris, and his search for solace, meaning and hope in nature on his Somerset farm.